CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Slow-flow nipple.
 If baby is gulping air or choking while they drink, it’s a sign that the milk is flowing too quickly.
 A slow-flow nipple lets baby feed at a more steady pace with fewer breaks, which can reduce gas and tummy discomfort.
 Moreover, 32 percent of parents who responded to our survey told us that they opted for anti-colic bottles that offered a range of nipple flows.
 This way, you’ll be able to seamlessly adjust the speed to align with baby’s ever-changing needs.

-• Easy to clean.
+• Easy to clean construction.
 According to our survey respondents, 48 percent of parents indicated they looked for anti-colic bottles that were easy to clean.
 That’s because (due to the venting systems) these designs often have multiple parts that will need to be sterilized and cleaned.
 Where possible, opt for bottles that are dishwasher-safe or have a wide opening so that they’re straightforward to hand wash.

-While these are the top three features you should consider as you look for an anti-colic baby bottle, there are plenty of other factors that may come into play, depending on you and your child’s preferences.
+While these are the top features you should consider as you look for an anti-colic baby bottle, there are plenty of other factors that may come into play, depending on you and your child’s preferences.
 Below, check out several additional reasons parents from The Bump Community opted for these bottles in particular:

 Image: The Bump